hmhallak/meetapp/README.md

 - Copy .env.example and rename to .env, then set your environment configs in .env file

-- Create your database in postgresql, then and run migrations:
+- Create your database in postgres and then run migrations:
  <code>yarn sequelize db:migrate</code>

 - Run server backend: